Where do words occur?

 As far as physicists can tell, the physical laws and constants of nature are uniform across the universe.
 If they were not uniform, then perhaps the explanations could be called descriptive of nature rather than prescriptive.
 That is to say that instead of being governing laws they could simply be called generalized observations.
 Therefore, many scientists have tried to find exceptions to this uniformity.
 But as Richard Muller, professor of physics at the University of California, Berkley, explains, they have always failed.

-Implications aside, scientists take it for granted that wherever they look in the cosmos, whether they look through a telescope or through a microscope, they will eventually rational explanations.
+Implications aside, scientists take it for granted that wherever they look in the cosmos, they will eventually rational explanations.
 Consider, for example, the following chart.

 The point is that all this information that we discover in nature is just as objective and useful as a block of iron ore.
 It takes rational creative minds at least ten years of study before they can begin to comprehend some of this information.
 Yet it is simply there, governing the universe, available to be comprehended.
 Astronomer Royal Martin Rees wrote a book, Just Six Numbers, about how the entire universe depends for its existence upon being finely tuned to six numbers.
 For example, the number called Ω (omega), represents the amount of matter in the universe.
 Omega equals 1, and Rees says if it were greater than 1 then the universe would have collapsed long ago, but if it were less than 1 no galaxies would have formed.

 Are we saying that rationality governs the universe?
-Yes, that’s exactly what we’re saying.
+Yes.
+(Suddenly the Search for Extraterrestrial Intelligence, SETI, appears terribly ironic.)
 The one and only reason to deny this conclusion is due to an aversion to spirituality.
 Yet truth comes at us from every direction.
 “Why do you run around looking for the truth?” asked Laozi.
 “Be still, and there it is—in the mountain, in the pine, in yourself.
 Do you imagine the universe is agitated?
 Go into the desert at night and look at the stars.
 The practice should answer the question.”

 A Single Book With Many Chapters

 These mathematical patterns that we discover in nature form a single book.
-Just as you can’t have only one species of fish, or only one word in a language, or only one baseball player on a team, so also you can’t have just one branch of mathematics or logic or rationality.
+Just as you can’t have only one species of fish, or only one word in a language, or only one branch of a tree, so also you can’t have just one branch of mathematics.
 It is all bound together as a single phenomenon and no one part of it can be taken out of context and isolated.
 Although scientists may only study one branch of it at a time, we know that all the branches—all the diverse patterns—grow from the same source, comparable to how the whole universe grew from a big bang.
-In fact, this is a mathematical fact, proved by German mathematician Georg Cantor in 1878.

 But the implications of Cantor’s discovery go far deeper.
 To understand them, consider this riddle that uses a geometric figure called the Möbius Strip.
 In Avengers: Endgame Tony Stark, a.k.a.
 Ironman, used a Möbius Strip to unlock the secret to time travel.
 To make one, take a regular piece of printer paper and cut off a one-inch piece lengthwise, so that you have a one by eight-and-a-half ribbon of paper.
 If you tape the ends together then you have a loop.
 But if you twist one end of it half a turn before taping it together, then you have a Möbius Strip.
 Now here is the riddle: How many sides does it have—one or two?

 You can draw one line continuously along the entire ribbon without ever having to pick up your pencil.
-But how can it possible have just one side?
-Consider not just the paper object but the idea that it represents.
-Where is the missing side?
+But where is the missing side?

-It’s a trick question, similar to Betsy-Sue’s question about the missing $10.
-In that situation she saw the $20 “tip” from the wrong context—as something given by the 3 students rather than something taken from them.
-If, instead of adding it to the $270 as something they gave, she had subtracted it from the $270 as something Billy took, then that would have equaled the $250 that the hotel manager kept.
-Thus each student paid about $83.33 to the hotel and $6.67 to Billy.
-(Is it any wonder that company executives have sometimes been able to rob their own people in while hiding the thievery in plain sight?)
-So also here, we’re seeing the “sides” of the Möbius Strip from the wrong context.
+It’s a trick question.
+We’re seeing the “sides” of the Möbius Strip from the wrong context.
 We asked a question about a two-dimensional representation (the two-dimensional ribbon/plane of the Möbius Strip) using the language and vantage point of three-dimensional space.
 That does not compute.
 That is to say that, strictly speaking, the word “side” only applies to three-dimensional objects; two-dimensional concepts do not have any sides at all.
 For example, if you stack a thousand sheets of paper on each other then you’ll get a three-dimensional block of paper with six sides.
+(So, strictly speaking, the paper Möbius Strip has two sides—the flat side of the paper and the edge of the paper—comparable to how a ball has both an inside and an outside.
+But you can’t stack either balls or Möbius Strips.)
 However, if you “stacked” a thousand mathematical planes together, then you would still only have a two-dimensional plane that doesn’t have any sides at all.
-But this can all be as easy to lose track of as rebates and “tips”.
+But this can all be as easy to lose track of as rebates and bell-boy “tips”.

-Now let’s return to Cantor’s discovery about how a one-dimensional line segment has the same number of mathematical points on it as are on a two-dimensional plane or in a three-dimensional cube the size of the Milky Way.
+Now let’s return to Cantor’s discovery about how a one-dimensional line segment has the same number of mathematical points on it as are on a two-dimensional plane or in a three-dimensional cube.
 That means that all the information is there, available to be discovered and read, regardless of whether we discover it and read it.
 It means “book” is a singular phenomenon.

 Now imagine a one-dimensional line, shooting from infinity to infinity.
 We can imagine orbiting around the line or moving along beside it.
 Regardless, we can still only imagine it from the vantage point of three-dimensional space.
 Nobody can actually think in one dimension, even when doing arithmetic.

 Thus, even though each of the three dimensions is perfectly unique and coherent in and of itself, the three only exist—even in our minds—as a single phenomenon.
 Just as we recognized that even linguistic vocabulary is only coherent from a multi-dimensional context (such as when we considered the example of the words freedom, knowledge, and determinism), so also mathematics only exists in three dimensions.
 We might also compare the three dimensions to how white light is composed of red light, green, light, and blue light.
-(In case you don’t know your optic physics: although blue and yellow paints mix to make green, when it comes to light waves it is green and red light that mix to make yellow.
-If something is painted yellow, then it will absorb blue light while reflecting red and green light back into our eyes.)
 Children cannot learn the meaning of the word blue unless they also learn the meaning of red, yellow, white, green, etc.

 Furthermore, even though each of the three dimensions is unique and coherent in and of itself, each of the three contains the whole.
 For example, all mathematical truth can be digitized and translated into a one-dimensional linear sequence.
-Again, the DNA code is a prime example of this, as is a child’s ability to learn to translate massive amounts of three-dimensional light data into small digital color words.
-And it is why the interactions of the sun and the planets in our solar system can be translated into elegant, linear sentences like “Energy equals mass times the speed of light squared.”
+Again, the DNA code is a prime example of this.

 A Dynamic Book